striezel/simple-chess/engine/readme.md

                        comma-separated list of evaluator ids.
 Valid ids are:
                          material: evaluator using material value of pieces
                          check: evaluator with bonus for checking opponent
+                         castling: evaluator with malus for not castling before the possibility for castling is lost
                          promotion: evaluator with bonus for pawns that can be promoted during the next move
                          linearmobility: bonus for number of possible moves over